InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 - Similar to how naming is important in writing software, it is, too, for the roles in an InnerSource project so that everyone has the same notion of the role.
-- The "Trusted" in TC conveys that she is trusted by both her community and empowered by her management to do the job.
+- The "Trusted" in TC conveys that she is trusted (and thus empowered) by both her management and her community to do the job.
+Finally, by promoting openness and transparency, the TC builds trust in the process and the product being built.

 ## Ensuring Product Quality